Back to The Equimeta Deal Room

 What happens if the horse fails a pre-purchase exam?

-Can I use payment protection on a sale I started off-platform?
+Can I use the Deal Room workflow on a sale I started off-platform?

 Yes — the Deal Room can be opened on a sale that started elsewhere as long as both parties have Equimeta accounts, the listing exists on the platform, and the seller's Stripe payout connection is verified.
-Equimeta also offers a separate offline records/ownership transfer flow for closed off-platform sales (see the payment protection policy).
+Equimeta also offers a separate offline records / ownership transfer flow for closed off-platform sales (see the payment policy page).

 What if there is a dispute?